-As discussed for Action 2-1, higher catch limits are expected to be more beneficial to fishermen and fishing communities by increasing access to the Atlantic king mackerel resource, as long as overharvest is not occurring to negatively affect the stock in the long term.
-Once the ACL is met or exceeded, any AMs that restrict or close harvest could negatively affect the commercial fleet, for-hire fleet, and private anglers.
-In general, the higher the ACL, the greater the short-term social and economic benefits that would be expected to accrue, assuming information is up-to-date and accurate to allow sustainable harvest.
-Additionally, adjustments to an ACL based on updated information from a stock assessment (Alternatives 2-5) would be the most beneficial in the long term to fishermen and communities, because ACLs would be based on the current conditions (unlike under Alternative 1 (No Action)).
+As discussed for Action 2-1, higher catch limits are expected to be more beneficial to fishermen and fishing communities by increasing access to the Atlantic group king mackerel resource, as long as overharvest is not occurring to negatively affect the stock in the long term.
+Once the ACL is met or exceeded, any accountability measures (AMs) that restrict or close harvest could negatively affect the commercial fleet, for-hire fleet, and private anglers.
+In general, the higher the ACL, the greater the short-term social and economic benefits that would be expected to accrue, assuming landings and effort information are up-to-date and accurate to allow sustainable harvest.
+Additionally, adjustments to an ACL based on updated information from a stock assessment (Alternatives 2 - 5) would be the most beneficial in the long term to fishermen and communities, because ACLs would be based on current conditions (unlike under Alternative 1 (No Action).

-Alternative 2 would establish the highest ACL and associated quotas for Atlantic king mackerel and is supported by most of the public input and South Atlantic AP recommendation.
-A more conservative approach with lower ACLs under Preferred Alternative 3, Alternative 4, and Alternative 5 may be more beneficial to fishermen in the long term by reducing risk and incorporating uncertainty, particularly because of the decrease in landings over the last few years.
-However, the Atlantic king mackerel stock is not overfished and is not experiencing overfishing, and the OFL/ABC/ACL system already has buffers in place to minimize the risk of overfishing.
+Preferred Alternative 2 would establish the highest ACL and associated quotas for Atlantic group king mackerel and is supported by public input and a South Atlantic AP recommendation.
+A more conservative approach with lower ACLs under Alternative 3, Alternative 4, and Alternative 5 may be more beneficial to fishermen in the long term by reducing risk and incorporating uncertainty, particularly because of the decrease in landings and recruitment over the last few years (SEDAR 38 2014).
+However, Atlantic group king mackerel are not overfished and are not experiencing overfishing, and the OFL/ABC/ACL system already has buffers in place to minimize the risk of overfishing.